biomejs/biome/CONTRIBUTING.md

 - kill the daemon process, so you can spawn a new server session with the new changes

-When the daemon is running, it's possible to inspect its logs in the folder `rome-logs`, placed in the temporary folder of the operative system.
+When the daemon is running, it's possible to inspect its logs in the folder `biome-logs`, placed in the temporary folder of the operative system.

 ### User files

-If files specific to your local development environment should be ignored, please add these files to a global git ignore file rather than to a git ignore file within Rome.
+If files specific to your local development environment should be ignored, please add these files to a global git ignore file rather than to a git ignore file within Biome.

 You can find more information on this process [here](https://help.github.com/en/github/using-git/ignoring-files#configuring-ignored-files-for-all-repositories-on-your-computer).

 ## Node.js development

-The npm module npm/rome contains Rome's Node JS API that supports different backends:
+The npm module `npm/biome` contains Biome's Node JS API that supports different backends:
 - `wasm-nodejs` (WebAssembly)
 - `backend-jsonrpc` (Connection to the daemon)